rados ls on pool with no access returns no error

 test pool, it's just listing objects that succeeds.

-#5 Updated by Greg Farnum 10 months ago
+#5 Updated by Greg Farnum about 1 year ago

 - Category changed from Monitor to OSD

 Well, it's obvious enough, we go into PrimaryLogPG::do_pg_op() before we check op_has_sufficient_caps().

 I think there may be some issues with translating between the usual per-object cap semantics and the pg listing that need to be dealt with though. ie, what happens if they run a listing but can only look at keys with a certain prefix?